mariochampion/liquibasehub-setup-mac/README.md

 then run

-`python makechangelogs.py 2 100 update realtime`
+`python makechangelogs.py 2 100 update all`

 and compare the total_times.csv in each timestamped directory.